MauricioChavesDias/MauricioChavesDias/README.md

 <h1>🙋🏽‍♂️ Welcome to my GitHub Profile 🌱</h1>

 <p>Hi!
 I'm Mauricio, an iOS Engineer based in Sydney, Australia 🇦🇺.
-I'm currently the tech lead for the Insite by Investa app, a digital workplace and building access solution.
+I'm currently team lead of the Insite by Investa app, a digital workplace and building access solution.
 I work across the full lifecycle of mobile development — from architecture and SDK integration to deployment and client onboarding.</p>

 <p>You'll find some of my personal and professional projects here — feel free to take a look around!</p>